 The glorious displays end with two saluting toy soldiers dutifully guarding the Christmas Shoppe.
-We stop in every time to warm up with hot cocoa, cider and a few sweet treats.
-The cookies are just like grandma used to make.
-Browse around the Shoppe for ornaments, books and other nostalgic Christmas finds.
+Stop in to warm up with hot cocoa, cider and a few sweet treats.
+The cookies taste just like the ones grandma used to make.
+Browse around the Shoppe for ornaments, gifts and nostalgic Christmas finds.
 On the weekend, Santa Claus and The Grinch stop by.

-You can walk through the winter wonderland for free or cruise through the displays in your car for $5 per vehicle.
-Christmas City Walkway of Lights is open from 6-10pm November 23-December 31, 2019.
+You can walk through the winter wonderland for free to cruise through the displays in your warmth and comfort of your car for $5 per vehicle.
+Or for just $25, get a season pass and drive through as many times as you like.
+Christmas City Walkway of Lights runs from 5-10pm November 19-December 30, 2022.

 See our calendar for holiday fun all season long!